JasonToups/markdown-resume/resume.md

 ### NewlyWords : Front End Engineer / San Francisco / Oct 2020 - April 2021

-NewlyWords is a React & Ruby memory book platform where hundreds of users per day can invite their friends & family to collaborate on a commemorative digital or physical book.
+A memory book platform, where friends & family collaborate on a commemorative digital or physical book.

-- **Engineered** the Memory Book Project Dashboard in React with custom Hooks, where project owners view and edit pages submitted from their contributors, and view information about their book.
+- **Engineered** the React Memory Book Project Dashboard with custom Hooks, where project owners view and edit pages submitted from their contributors.
 - **Built** the Questionnaire as a new memory book content type, providing project owners a place to ask their contributors questions to answer for their collaborative memory book content.
 - **Developed** a design guide with classNames and partials, from the product design system, to build stylesheets which implemented reusable classnames and styles, reducing lines of code by 25%.
 - **Mentored** a junior UI/UX designer by providing design advice, Figma help, and to think about user experience from our user’s perspective.